josdejong/mathjs/README.md

 It has a method `eval` to evaluate expressions, and `parse` to parse expressions and build a node tree from it.
 The parser supports variable and function definitions.
-Variables and functions can be manipulated using the methods `get` and `put`.
+Variables and functions can be manipulated using the methods `get` and `set`.

 The following example code shows how to create and use a parser.